 And this was an operation to sow discord.

-And I think I think the important part here for most Americans to understand is that Russia had no game in this, as far as like as far as Trump was concerned, President Trump.
+And I think the important part here for most Americans to understand is that Russia had no game in this as far as like as far as Trump was concerned, President Trump.

-Um and and I think this indictment stipulates that that they are that there was no evidence there that uh there was anybody knowingly working with the Russians on this.
+And I think this indictment stipulates that, that there was no evidence there that there was anybody knowingly working with the Russians on this.

-Another important point here, Sean, is that the Russians were just and this is according to a number of people that were working during that time in the campaigns, both in the Hillary Clinton campaign and in the Trump campaign, the Russians were very concerned about uh incoming candidate President Tr you know, President Trump, because they could engage him.
+Another important point here, Sean, is that the Russians were just, and this is according to a number of people that were working during that time in the campaigns, both in the Hillary Clinton campaign and in the Trump campaign, the Russians were very concerned about incoming candidate President Trump because they couldn't gauge him.

 They couldn't figure him out.